nebtex/menshend/README.md

 :warning: In order to use it effectively, you already need to know how to install and operate [Vault](https://github.com/hashicorp/vault).

-It does also come with a beautiful and functional UI which makes it simple to manage the services, login to them from the browser, share secrets, etc.
+It does also come with a beautiful and functional UI which makes it simple to login to services from the browser, share secrets, etc.

 #### Brief list of things you can protect or do: